openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/reflect/reflect_package_api/reflect_package_classes.md

 public func getValue(instance: Any): Any
 ```

-Function: Gets the value of the instance member variable corresponding to this [InstanceVariableInfo](reflect_package_classes.md#class-instancevariableinfo) in the given instance.Parameters:
+Function: Gets the value of the instance member variable corresponding to this [InstanceVariableInfo](reflect_package_classes.md#class-instancevariableinfo) in the given instance.

+Parameters:

 - instance: [Any](../../core/core_package_api/core_package_interfaces.md#interface-any) - The instance.